chamarakera/ansible-hello/README.md

 # ansible-hello

-Generic template to get you started with ansible.
+Generic template to get you started with Ansible roles.

+To run playbook in your local machine:
 ```
 ./play.sh
 ```